 - Optional Tours: Available whilst travelling with us should you elect extra experiences whilst travelling within the Kimberley.

 What if I am travelling with a car, caravan or camper trailer?

-Adventure Wild can suggest powered or unpowered vehicle storage facilities in Broome while you are on tour.
-Please be aware that our tour guest pick-ups commence from 6.15 a.m. on day one of your adventure.
+Adventure Wild offers powered or unpowered vehicle storage facilities in Broome whilst you are on tour.
+Please be aware that our tour guest pick-ups commence from 6.00 a.m. on day one of your adventure.
 For further information regarding applicable fees and arrangements, please contact us.

 What if I have additional luggage?

 Adventure Wild has the facilities to store extra luggage for you in Broome.
 We will pick up your excess bags the morning of departure and deliver them to your accommodation of choice on your final day.
 A standard pick-up/drop off fee of $25.00 is applicable.
 We offer this service so you don't have to worry about excess luggage.

 If you are leaving us in Kununurra, ’ Greyhound Freight Service can transport excess baggage for you.